ICC Awards of the Decade

-The ICC Awards of the Decade is a one-off edition of the ICC Awards annual awards programme, celebrating the stand-out performers and moments from a ten year period of international cricket.
-The announcement of the ICC World XI Teams, along with the winners of the individual ICC awards, was made on 27 December 2020.
+The ICC Awards of the Decade was a one-off edition of the ICC Awards annual awards programme, celebrating the stand-out performers and moments from a ten-year period of international cricket.
+The announcement of the ICC World XI teams, along with the winners of the individual ICC awards, was made on 27 December 2020.
 Virat Kohli won Men's Cricketer of the Decade while Ellyse Perry was named as Women's Cricketer of the Decade.